lauripalonen/devops-with-k8s/todo-app/README.md

 For checking that the server responsed with the port number, run `kubectl logs -f todo-app-<pod-id>`

 In deployment manifest, the PORT env is set as **3002**.
 After deploying, you can run `kubectl port-forward todo-app-<pod-id> 3000:3002` to forward the container port 3002 to your port 3000.

+When running locally, a env variable `IMAGE_STORAGE` is expected, for the path for storing the image.